Ash-2k3/OONI-ChainWatch/README.md

 The script will process the JSONL files, extract certificate chains, and attempt to submit them to the configured CT log.

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License

 I will Open Source it after 17th May 2024.